-Everything DiSC reminds us that relying on the Golden Rule won’t always get the results we want.
-What motivates you might not motivate me.
-What stresses me out might not bother you in the least.
-Managers, leaders and team members can benefit from learning about the needs of others.
+Managers, leaders, and team members can benefit from learning about the needs of others.
 While there are shared values such as respect, trust, or fairness, the priorities of people can vary significantly.
 It’s important to keep this in mind and not dismiss or ignore the needs of others just because you don’t share them.

 Knowing a person’s style can give you insights into how they want to be treated.
 The following preferences and priorities can be used to help guide you.
 And remember that asking someone directly about how they want to be treated often works best.

-Motivation is the desire to do things or the reasons one has for acting or behaving in a particular way.
+Motivation is the desire to do things, or the reasons one has for acting or behaving in a particular way.
 We like to feel motivated.
-Here are tips for thinking about motivating people with various DiSC styles.
-Since people are a blend of all four styles, don’t expect one tip to work for every person who shares a style.
+Here are tips for thinking about motivating people with various DiSC® styles.
+Since people are a blend of all four styles, we can be motivated by actions listed under styles other than our own.

-- Allow for independent work and time to process.
+- They will appreciate being allowed time for independent work and time to process.

-- Offer opportunities for collaboration and be clear about group goals.
+- They seek opportunities for collaboration and tend to focus on group goals.

 - They like to know what’s expected of them and help everyone get to their desired destination.

-- Make sure they have opportunities for self-expression and some time in the limelight.
+- They desire opportunities for self-expression and some time in the limelight.

 - They need time to socialize and enjoy celebrating team achievements.

-- Allow them some control over their environment.
+- They expect to have some control over their environment.

-- They need to understand the big picture and be able to look towards the finish line.
+- They need to understand the big picture and be able to look toward the finish line.

 How to support and reward

-We all enjoy some sort of recognition of our effort, service or achievement.
-It doesn’t always have to be a gift.
-And support doesn’t always have to mean direct assistance.
+We all enjoy some sort of recognition of our effort, service, or achievement.
+It doesn’t have to be extra pay, a gift, or assistance.
+And it can come from a peer.
 Here are some tips on what people with different styles might value most.